GimoXagros/XMKTP/README.md

-XMKTP (Xagros's Mods Korean Translation Project)
+# XMKTP(Xagros's Mods Korean Translation Project)
+# Korean localization mod for Some mods for Factorio.
+# Thank you for downloaded this mod.
+(By.Xagros)
 =============
 Korean localization mod for Some mods for Factorio.
 If your mod need korean locale file, contact me.
 Discussion and E-mail